A Guide to Cleaning Metal Railings

 When to clean outdoor railings

-While “fall” may be one of our least favorite words to hear in the safety industry – as a season, it’s a favorite for outdoor rail cleaning and maintenance.
+While “fall” may be one of our least favorite words to hear in the safety industry – as a season, it’s a favorite for outdoor rail cleaning and maintenance, as well as spring.
 The main reason for that is the mild temperatures.
 For some products, as in aluminum railings, cleaning solutions on hot or cold days can cause unpredictable results.
 For example, during freezing temperatures, condensation on the metal can occur, leaving permanent streaks on the railing.
 Hot, sunny days are no better, as chemical reactions can happen as the sun heats the metal surfaces.

 Though relatively low-maintenance, aluminum railing, like any others, need cleaning from time to time.
 The most important step when cleaning aluminum is to first determine which type you are dealing with – mechanical (e.g., mill, satin, or polished), chemical (anodic), organic (e.g., paint or wax).
 If you are not sure, click over to our Cleaning Aluminum blog post which goes into detail on this topic.
 One important reminder is to never use aggressive alkaline or acid cleaners on aluminum finishes.
 Have you ever noticed how an aluminum pan can turn dark and dull after coming out of the dishwasher?
 That’s a result of highly alkaline dishwasher soap.
 The same thing can happen to aluminum railings.
 Never use abrasive scrubbing to remove stains on aluminum also.
 It can cause permanent damage.